canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 .\ADACLScan.ps1 -b "DC=contoso,DC=com" -Criticality Critical -SkipDefaults -SkipBuiltIn -RecursiveFind -RecursiveObjectType user | ft
 ```
 {{< image src="../../images/blog/Step5.webp" srcAlt="../../images/blog/Step5.png" >}}
-Maybe your results won't be this obvious but the account name are often a starting point for digging deeper.
+Maybe your results won't be this obvious, but the account name are often a starting point for digging deeper.
 In this case the user MaliciouseActor really sticks out :)

 #### GRAPHICAL USER INTERFACE
 This clip shows how to do the same thing from the graphical user interface.
 It's really easy!

-Start ADACLScan.ps1 by either right-clicking it and select **Run with PowerShell** or run the following in the powershell window:
+Start **ADACLScan.ps1** by either right-clicking it and select **Run with PowerShell** or run the following in the PowerShell window:
 ```powershell
 .\ADACLScan.ps1
 ```